College Visit Checklist for Parents

 • What transportation options are available for students without a car?

-You can also ask academic-related questions you have, ranging from sizes of classes, the use of teaching assistants, how much homework is assigned and how much time it typically take to complete assignments, and more.
+What other questions to ask on a college tour?
+You can also ask about academics, ranging from sizes of classes, the use of teaching assistants, how much homework is assigned and how much time it typically takes to complete assignments, and more.
 How easy is it for students to get the classes they need?
 Is there an honors program?
 What kind of tutoring services are available?

-• What internship opportunities are available?
+• What college internship opportunities are available?
 How easy are they to obtain?

 • How many students study abroad?
 What opportunities are available?